 If you approach every situation with this in mind, you are less likely to be caught off guard when behavior patterns become broken.

 Value the power of education.

-Whether you are self-taught or attended college and beyond, the ability to have a wide range of knowledge and critical thinking skills determines how far you go in life.
+Whether you are self-taught or have attended college and beyond, the ability to have a wide range of knowledge and critical thinking skills determines how far you go in life.